KilianDiama/problem-clarifier/README.md

 When applied to an input, the protocol performs one single pass and produces:

 1. Simple Rephrasing

-One clear sentence restating the problem without extrapolation.
+One clear sentence restating the problem, without extrapolation or interpretation.

 2. Main Missing Element Identified

-One critical missing element (objective, constraint, or context).
+Exactly one critical missing element:

+objective

+constraint

+or essential context

 3. Central Question

 One simple, actionable question that captures the real issue.

 4. Recommended Direction

 One — and only one — recommended next conversation:

 🥇 Decision Analyst